DarraghClarke/Word-Up/README.md

 ### Note

-This Project is Currently in Early Development and as such is lacking in features, If you find any bugs using the software feel free to write it here -[Github link](https://github.com/DarraghClarke/Word-up/issues)
+This Project is Currently in Early Development and as such is lacking in features, If you find any bugs using the software i'd greatly appreciate you posting it as an issue -[Github link](https://github.com/DarraghClarke/Word-up/issues)